inoio/solrs/README.md

 Solr Cloud is supported with the following properties / restrictions:

-* No Shard Support (yet, please raise an issue or submit a pull request)
 * No Collection Aliases supported (a PR's welcome)
+* No optimized [document/request routing](https://lucene.apache.org/solr/guide/7_4/shards-and-indexing-data-in-solrcloud.html#document-routing) for shards via the `_route_` parameter, to direct queries to specific shards (please raise an issue or submit a pull request)
 * Can use a default collection, if this is not provided, per request the `SolrQuery` must specify the collection via the "collection" parameter.
 * New solr servers or solr servers that changed their state from inactive (e.g. down) to active can be tested